 There are good transfer arrangements with several universities and approximately 25% of our students ultimately continue to engineering degrees.
 Placement of graduates is in the 90% range.

 The program is accredited by the Applied Technologists and Technicians of British Columbia.

-Algebra 12, Physics 11 and Chemistry 11, are course requirements for this program.
+Algebra 12 and Physics 11 or Chemistry 11, are course requirements for this program.

 TECHNOLOGY: Mining PROGRAM: Mining